Postgraduate Course: Politics and Theories of International Development (Distance Learning) (PGSP11318)

 Contributions to online discussion forums and reflections:

-20% of the course assessment will be based a student selected example of their best submission to the online discussion forum for the course of 600 -1000 words and one reply on the discussion forum of 250 - 500 words.
+20% of the course assessment will be based on a student selected example of their two best submissions to the online etivities (ranging from 700 to 1000 words).

 10% based on participation in weekly discussion forum.